Punam Phuyal

 Worshiping goddess has been practiced since historical period of time.
 The venus of Hohle Fels proved that female goddess were being worshiped since ancient time.
 Female statue (nari murti) dating back to 1st, 2nd century are the evidence of the practice of worshipping goddess in past time as well.

-Kumari is the form Parvati.
+Kumari is the form of Parvati.
 The tymphanum of Kumari House consist the carving of Mahesmati devi which reflects the main deity to be worshiped in the house.
 The unmarries girl before getting mensuration are termed as Kumari.

-Kumari (unmarried girl) are required in all rituals and religious activities since vedic period.
+Unmarried girls have been required in all rituals and religious activities since vedic period.
 Married female are called Devi whereas unmarried female are called Kumari.
 It is believed that the Kumari has divine energy until 16 years old.

 The form of Kumari based on the age: